madanyc/workfront-learn.en/help/finances/2-setting-up-finances/expense-types-in-workfront.md

 ---
 title: Setup Expense Types in [!DNL Workfront]
-description: Expense Types in [!DNL Workfront]
+description: [!DNL Workfront] has pre-built expense types that can be used when entering expenses, and new ones can be added.
 ---
 # Setup expense types in [!DNL Workfront]